imarquart/TOM-GamesOnNetworks/README.md

 In the group literature, it is assumed that an agent _A_ is part of one group and is subsequently affected (only) by the choices of all other agents in that group.
 It is easy to see that this corresponds to a block-diagonal adjacency matrix.
 It also means that everyone in a given group has the same "peers".
 In contrast, the peer group in a general network is individual to each agent. _A_ and _B_ may be peers, but may have different peer groups nonetheless.

+While the papers below tackle many important substantive issues, such as community effects, inequality, schooling, competition and team performance, I will focus on the technical aspects.
+This is in part because many results and modeling approaches for peer groups are valid for games on networks.
+It seems like a good idea to get a sense of these issues in this simpler framework.

 ### Interdependencies are different kinds of externalities

 What I broadly called "interdependencies" in the above may be more accurately described as "externalities".
 The choice of our agent, be it _a_ or _d_, depends on the choice of his peer because this choice exerts some effect on the utility of our focal agent.
 Since the utility is then changed by this "externality", our focal agent now wants to do something different.
 Externalities thus capture many types of interdependencies - tasks, information, outputs, etc.

 The peer group literature already illustrates that different kind of externalities exist.
 I will tentatively sort them along two dimensions.

 First, the *strategic dimension*.
 This dimension is most relevant when choices have magnitudes (number of produced widgets, dollars spent) or are at least in some sense ordinal.
 If the externality always has the same directional impact, then the aforementioned _reaction function_ behaves in predictable ways and we can neatly decide between two situations.
+These distinctions will matter for the determination of equilibria, which I will describe in a more technical appendix below.

 If the reaction of agent _A_ is _increasing_ in the actions of his or her peers, then we have *strategic complements*.
 For example, if my competitor starts to exert more effort, I need to increase my own effort levels to keep up.
 In math, <img src="https://render.githubusercontent.com/render/math?math=\frac{\partial r_i(a_j)}{\partial a_j}>0">